dabeeeenster/fullserviceincubator/README.md

 We also have a network of proven relationships with companies (both on and off-shore) that can help with production aspects of the business.
 Some, e.g. legal, would work pro-bono on the basis of a commitment of follow-on work as and when it comes.

 One structural limitation to this model is that we would not operate  "cohorts" of startups.
 The process would necessitate a steady stream of new businesses, all at different stages, being pushed through the pipeline.We are looking for financing to boot-strap the incubator and begin the deal-flow.

+# The Process

+## Product

+In order to accelerate companies as efficient as possible, we would aim to have each one follow the same workflow.
+Each company may be terminated at any point in the process.

+1. Interview the team.
+Qualitatively validate the idea.
+2. Build an MVP.
+3. Perform customer development based on the MVP.
+4. Product iteration until product/market fit.
+5. Scale up team and business.

+## Business

+Each company is different.
+Consequently the following process and in particular the timing of each step will change from company to company.

+1. Sign 1-page "heads of terms" with founders.
+2. Build MVP.
+3. Validate idea.
+4. Incorporate limited company.
+5. Raise SEIS round.
+6. Raise EIS round.